gsoft-inc/wl-squide/docs/getting-started/create-host.md

 );
 ```

-### Router instance

-Then, [retrieve the routes](/reference/runtime/useRoutes.md) that have been registered by the remote module and create a router instance:
+Then, retrieve the routes that have been registered by the remote module with the [useRoutes](/reference/runtime/useRoutes.md) hook and create a router instance:

 ```tsx !#10,13,17 host/src/App.tsx
 import { useMemo } from "react";